 First or corresponding authors may submit applications that:

-- Were published or accepted for publication in English by a peer-reviewed journal that is CURRENTLY listed by Web of Science and/or Scopus;
+- Written in English and published or accepted for publication in a peer-reviewed journal that is CURRENTLY listed by Web of Science and/or Scopus;

 Dr. Anton Bespalov (ECNP Preclinical Data Forum Co-Chair, PAASP), added: